christophevg/signal-feature-diary/README.md

 ## Day 0

+On of my first conversations on Signal went along the lines of ...

 "I don't like that I can't see who has already read my messages.
 I can do that in WhatsApp :-("

 "Yes you can...
 Long press on message and select the i-icon from the toolbar at the bottom."

 "Oh, yeah, but in WhatsApp I can simply swipe left on a message to get that, which is far easier."

-She had a point, and I'm on a mission.
+She had a point, and I had a mission.